Alfama - The Oldest and Poorest Neighbourhood in Lisbon

 The name "Alfama" comes from the Arabic word "Al-hamma" which means "hot fountains".

-Portugal was under the Moorish (European Muslim) rule for over three centuries, and Alfama is one of the few places in Lisbon that reminds about that time.
+Portugal was under the Moorish (European Muslim) rule for over three centuries, and Alfama is one of the few places in Lisbon that reminds us of that time.
 Alfama looks more like it belongs to Morocco than to a European country.

 Fado is a music genre rooted in Alfama.
 I didn't particularly enjoy it as it's a bit melancholic, but places to listen to it are abundant in Alfama.

 While in Alfama, do not miss a traditional cherry liqueur called Ginja.
-Vendors often sell it of a small table or even a stool, and its price ranges from 1 to 2 euro per glass.
+Vendors often sell it on a small table or even a stool, and its price ranges from 1 to 2 euros per glass.

 Route 28 is the most scenic out of five currently in operation.
 I doubt local people ever take it as it's always packed with tourists.

-Whether you're up to hiking, or want to take a streetcar instead, make sure you get to one of the many lookouts in Alfama to see a sunset.
-It's an great experience.
+Whether you're up to hiking or want to take a streetcar instead, make sure you get to one of the many lookouts in Alfama to see a sunset.
+It's a great experience.
 Enjoy!

 You Might Also Like